mattpe/ucad/01-getting-started.md

 - PHP is a server-side scripting language designed specifically for web development.
 It powers a significant portion of the web.
 - Frameworks like Laravel and Symfony provide modern tools and patterns for PHP web application development.
-- Popular blog/website application Wordpress is written in PHP
+- Most web hotels and e.g. <users.metropolia.fi> home page server support PHP runtime by default.
-- Most web hotels and e.g. <users.metropolia.fi> home page server support PHP runtime by default
+- For example popular blog/website application Wordpress is written in PHP

 ### Java

 - Java is a widely used programming language for building robust and scalable web applications.
-- Spring Boot is a framework that simplifies Java web development by providing a set of conventions and tools for creating production-ready applications.
+- For example Spring Boot is a framework that simplifies Java web development by providing a set of conventions and tools for creating production-ready applications.

 ### ASP.NET

-- ASP.NET is an open-source, server-side web-application framework developed by Microsoft
+- ASP.NET is an open-source, server-side web-application framework developed by Microsoft.
-- Supports .NET languages like C#
+- Supports .NET languages like C#.

 ### Ruby on Rails